DefinitionThis section has been translated automatically.

 LocalizationThis section has been translated automatically.

-Beginning on the cheeks, then capillitium, neck, extremities (more on the extensor side than the flexor side), possibly the entire body surface.
+Onset on cheeks, then capillitium, neck, extremities (extensor rather than flexor), possibly entire body surface.

 Clinical featuresThis section has been translated automatically.